Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure

 where the product over the $p_{ij}$ in the last line is the pdf $p_u$ of the $u_{ij}$ due to their independence.
 The expression for $\tilde{p}_s$ can be simplified by grouping together terms featuring $u_{ii}$ and $u_{ij}$ only,

 where we have introduced the non-negative functions $g_{ii}(v)$ and $g_{ij}(v)$, defined for $v \ge 0$,

-The proportionality sign is used because $\tilde{p}_s$ is only defined up to a proportionality factor.
+The proportionality sign is used because $\tilde{p}_s$ is only defined up to the partition function.
 The approximation of the determinant thus allowed us to transform the multidimensional integral in (\ref{eqn:intgen}) into a product of functions which are defined via one-dimensional integrals.
 The one-dimensional integrals can be easily solved numerically for arbitrary $p_{ij}$, or also analytically for particular choices of them.
 We also note that the $g_{ij}$ are related to the Laplace transform of the $p_{ij}$.

 Different pdfs $p_{ij}$ yield different functions $g_{ij}$.
-But it turns out that the different functions behave qualitatively very similarly.
-In Appendix \ref{app:logconvex}, it is shown that, unless $g_{ij}(v)$ is a constant, $\log g_{ij}(v)$ is a monotonically decreasing convex function for any choice of $p_{ij}$.
-We thus focus on particular instances of $g_{ij}$ only and consider the following class of functions
+But, Appendix \ref{app:logconvex} shows that unless $g_{ij}(v)$ is a constant, the different $\log g_{ij}(v)$ are monotonically decreasing convex functions for any choice of $p_{ij}$.
+We thus focus on the following particular class of functions

 The $m_{ij}$ are free parameters which will be estimated from the data.
 They are symmetric, $m_{ij} = m_{ji}$.
 Further, we require that $m_{ii}>0$ so that $\tilde{p}_s$ depends on all $s_i$.
 For $m_{ij}$, $i\neq j$, we only require non-negativity: If $m_{ij}=0$, then $g_{ij}((s_i-s_j)^2) = \mathrm{const}$ which happens when the variable $u_{ij}$ is deterministically zero.